deliveroo/routemaster/README.md

 frequently-changing representations that can't reasonably be fetched from the source and inconvenient to reify as changes in the domain (typically for storage reasons).

+`<target>` (optional) If present, the event will only be delivered to the subscriber with the given name.
+The use case for this is when performing an "initial sync" (as described above) and we intend to avoid delivering these `noop` events to any other subscriber.

 The response is always empty (no body).
 Possible statuses (besides